Glossary of US Real Estate Terms Commonly Used

-Realtors include real estate agents for residential and commercial properties, as well as salespeople, property managers & appraisers.
+Realtors include real estate agents for residential and commercial properties and salespeople, property managers, & appraisers.

-Refinancing is when you restructure your home loan, replacing your old loan with an entirely new loan that has different rates and payment structures.
+Refinancing is when you restructure your home loan, replacing your old loan with an entirely new loan with different rates and payment structures.

-The main reason people refinance their home loans is to get a lower interest rate on their mortgage, and therefore lower not only the monthly payment but also the overall debt owed.
+People refinance their home loans to get a lower interest rate on their mortgage, therefore lowering the monthly payment and the overall debt owed.

-Recording fees are fees that are charged by your local County Recorder’s Office for registering and filing the property purchase or sale records at a matter of public record.
+Recording fees are fees charged by your local County Recorder’s Office for registering and filing the property purchase or sale records as a matter of public record.

 Recording fees are generally only $50 to $100.